 - Must have an EVC who meets the requirements set out in National Guidance. - The EVC must complete training and revalidation as specified in 'Educational Visits Co-ordinator Training and Revalidation' below. - Establishments must have their own Educational Visits policy which sets out their management and approval procedures.
 All establishment Educational Visits Policies must be consistent with National Guidance and this policy.

-• 3.4j Educational Visits Co-ordinator (EVC)
+• 3.4j Educational Visits Co-ordinator (EVC) Refer to NYC Model Establishment Policy for Educational Visits (2022) in the resource section of NYCEvolve

 Consent